 The BHT project is helping to formalize and structure cooperation and coordination between M0HS and ethnic and community-based organizations that deliver the first line of health services in project areas.
-These organizations are a crucial link in the chain of health and are playing an essential role in supporting the roll out a Basic Essential Package of Health Services (EPHS) to all citizens by 2020, and the wider goal of achieving universal health coverage by 2030.
+These organizations are a crucial link in the chain of health and are playing an essential role in supporting the roll out of a Basic Essential Package of Health Services (EPHS) to all citizens by 2020, and the wider goal of achieving universal health coverage by 2030.

 In Kayah State specifically, the BHT project is working closely with the State Health Department, the Civil Health and Development Network (CHDN) and the Karen Baptist Convention to scale-up health service delivery to more than 150,000 people in 571 villages in seven townships.
 As part of their cooperation, these stakeholders will hold coordination meetings, conduct joint monitoring visits to project sites, and carry out joint health care initiatives including Tuberculosis (TB) case finding and screening, using a portable x-ray machine and collecting sputum samples for analysis.
 Representatives from Kayah State and Township Health Departments will also contribute to workshops with community health workers to help train them to support ongoing TB and malaria initiatives in their communities.